 Access centers care for the needs of the people by offering all available goods and services free of charge.
 Automated transportation offers fast, safe and reliable travel across the entire city, between cities and intercontinentally, for a fraction of the time.
 Education designed to bridge the differences between people offers different perspectives and facilitates continuous cultural learning resulting in overall positive human and environmental impact.

 The moral standards of past generations do not offer solutions for present social challenges.
 It is not enough to label people ‘good’ or ‘bad’ anymore as we know that environmental factors largely determine their behavior.
 Half of all food production ends as waste while famine is still a major problem around the world.
 Creating abundance of energy by using renewable sources is possible today but a quarter of the world’s population still lives with no access to electricity.
 Most people are still strongly attached to the notion of ownership even though they would prefer to stay in a luxury hotel that offers maximum comfort.
 We still respect biblical notions such as ‘Those that don’t work, shouldn’t eat’ even though most recent technological and scientific advancements that make our lives better result from the efforts of very few men and women.
-The present state of morality is outdated, full of contradictions and based on ancient practices that yield detrimental results if applied today.
+Morality has always been based on limited efforts to control society based on the tools of the time.
+Morality was very rarely based on conditions in the real world, and this makes it detrimental and full of contradictions which can be surpassed through our proposal of Functional Ethics.
 The methods of science can be used to determine a functional morality and this exercise will demand that we reevaluate our entire notion of what makes us human.

 From the very early stages of human evolution, humankind has always tried, where possible, to improve its standard of living depending on resource availability.
 Evidently, some parts of the world with environments more suitable for human development have produced the complex social systems of the present.
 A couple of centuries ago humans discovered the methods of science and the result was exponential increase in the standard of living for a selected few.
 Today we are faced with a similar decision – to move forward to the next phase of our social evolution – an emerging global culture that uses science and technology to intelligently manage its planetary resources for the betterment of all planetary inhabitants.
 The incentive for problem solving will emerge naturally as people see the positive results of their contributions and they will protect the environment as they understand that the ideas for most solutions also come from it and our existence depends on it.
 Climate change, nuclear armament, increasing environmental pollution, and constant conflicts between individuals and nations demand that we use scientific tools and methods for problem solving as today’s global challenges demand a global approach from an integrated perspective.